-Safest Water Bottles
+Best Water Bottles

-Stainless Steel Bottles
+Stainless Steel Water Bottles

-Water can be boiled for purification directly in the bottle — on a burner, hanging over a fire, sitting in hot coals, etc.
+In an emergency, water can be boiled for purification directly in the bottle — on a burner, hanging over a fire, sitting in hot coals, etc.

 Aluminum Water Bottles

-If you are concerned about BPA, most aluminum bottles are BPA free.
+If you are concerned about BPA, ‘most’ aluminum bottles are BPA free.
 Read the fine print though…

-BPA-Free Plastic Bottles
+BPA-Free Plastic Water Bottles

 Convenient and available in most stores, plastic water bottles are a good choice for many short term uses, particularly if stored in a cool location (less likely to get that ‘plastic’ taste).